 Bobby Moore

-One of the finest players ever to have graced a football pitch anywhere in the world, and not only was he the perfect pro, but he was also the perfect gentleman respected by all.
+One of the finest football players ever to have graced a soccer field anywhere in the world, and not only was he the perfect pro, but he was also the perfect gentleman respected by all.
 And, of course, the late great Bobby is still the only Englishman to have lifted the World Cup.
-Probably was the best goalkeeper in the world during this time in football history.

 Jackie Charlton